quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 If we perform these 6 sections of coding steps to EMBER dataset’s feature vectors then we will be to get the qubits which we require for the QCNN architecture.
 We may perform a sanity visualization of pca30 reduction, if we need to verify the reduction process.

+# Sunday, July 27th, 2025

+## Discover
+Researched through the data pre-processing pipeline of BODMAS dataset.
+The data pre-processing is some extent complicated which is unlike to EMBER dataset.

+## Investigate
+The pre-processing pipeline of BODMAS dataset includes two major stage: 1) Conversion of PE files to image 2) Conversion of image to qubits.
+As PE files consists of multiple sections (.text, .data, .rdata etc.) it have to be processed individually using LIEF.

+## Ponder
+The individual sections of PE files have to be pre-processed separately.
+Also, there might be some PE files which may not all the required sections.
+As a result, those empty sections have to be handled carefully.